Ontario College Diploma | 4 semesters | Barrydowne Campus

 Books & Supplies

-The estimated cost of books and supplies for 2015-2016 is approximately $1,700 for first year.
+The cost of books and supplies for Year 1 is approximately $1,700.
 This is the best information available at the time of publishing to the website and is subject to change.

-Civil Engineering Technicians usually work in surveying, material testing, drafting, construction, inspection, or sales and service.
-Graduates may find employment in:
+Civil Engineering Technicians usually work in surveying, material testing, drafting, design, construction, estimating, inspection, or sales and service.
+Graduates are prepared for employment opportunities in:

 - Consulting engineering firms